Adobe Photoshop Tutorials - Easy Watercolor Painting Effect

-In this Adobe Photoshop tutorial, we're going to learn how to easily make a photo look more like a watercolor painting.
+In this Photoshop effects tutorial, we'll learn how to easily make a photo look more like a watercolor painting.
 This photo effect works best on images where maintaining rich colors and strong contrast is more important than keeping any fine details, since you'll be losing a lot of detail with this effect.

 A photo of a Dutch windmill and flowers.